matthew-robertson/Useful_things/I Learned Something Today/Geology.md

 1. The Southern Part of the [San Andreas Fault](https://en.wikipedia.org/wiki/San_Andreas_Fault#The_next_%22Big_One%22) hasn't had an earthquake in 300 years.
 This is because the plates there have been ground so smooth that no small earthquakes can happen there.
 When the plates inevitably slip, it'll cause "the big one", since the plates won't have enough dynamic friction to stop moving in a short period of time.
+1. When an earthquake moves on a fault, every point on the faults surface produces shaking.
+So vertical faults (like San Andreas) concentrate shaking on a single line, while ones in a subduction zone cause strong shaking in a wider area.

 # Volcanos
 1. There are three kinds of volcanos: